 - Racing can be conducted in any pool distance as long as the pool is deemed to be an even measurement across all lanes.

 - Teams will be split into different sides of the pool with both sides given the same amount of lane space to race in.

-- Each swimmer will have to compete in a minimum of 1 event and only allowed a maximum of 3 events.
+- Each swimmer will have to compete in a minimum of 2 events and only allowed a maximum of 4 events.
 If an individual athlete races above their allocated number of races points will not be gained for their team in those events.